moogacs/docs.buf.build/docs/reference/inputs.md

 ### json

 A JSON Image.
-This creates Images that take much more space, and are slower to parse, but will result in diffs that show the actual differences between two Images in a readable format.
+This creates Images that take much more space, and are slower to parse, but results in diffs that show the actual differences between two Images in a readable format.

 Use `compression=gzip` to specify the Image is compressed with Gzip.
 This is automatically detected